AuroraWright/owocr/README.md

 - WinRT OCR: this will work on Windows 10 or later if winocr (`pip install winocr`) is installed.
 It can also be used by installing winocr on a Windows virtual machine and running the server (`winocr_serve`), installing requests (`pip install requests`) and specifying the IP address of the Windows VM/machine in the config file (see below) ("w" key)

 ## Cloud providers
+- Google Lens: Google Vision in disguise (no need for API keys!), however it needs to download a couple megabytes of data for each request.
+You need to install chompjs and requests (`pip install chompjs requests`) ("l" key)
 - Google Vision: you need a service account .json file named google_vision.json in `user directory/.config/` and installing google-cloud-vision (`pip install google-cloud-vision`) ("g" key)
 - Azure Computer Vision: you need to specify an api key and an endpoint in the config file (see below) and to install azure-cognitiveservices-vision-computervision (`pip install azure-cognitiveservices-vision-computervision`) ("v" key)